 Ryley Heppner Podcast

 My name is Ryley, and this is my podcast.
-I am a pastor/church (re)planter, student, and staff member at a Canadian Bible College.
+I am a pastor/church (re)planter, student, and Bible College staffer.
 I am passionate about preaching through the Bible, helping people finds answers to difficult biblical questions, and exploring how the Gospel speaks to the issues and struggles of our culture.
-So week to week, through interviews, sermons and teachings, that is what this podcast aims to do!
-To be entered into a monthly theological book raffle, just keep an eye out on my Instagram account for a raffle post.
-Then follow these steps to win: 1️⃣ Like the post 2️⃣ Follow @ryleyheppner 3️⃣ Leave a comment ✳️ Then earn more chances to win by tagging friends in the comments. 🎉 Winner will be announced at the beginning of each month ONLY in a video on my YT Channel.
-For any preaching/teaching/speaking requests or inquiries, go here: https://www.ryleyheppner.com/speaking-request
+S,o week to week, through interviews, sermons and teachings, that is what this podcast aims to do! https://www.ryleyheppner.com https://www.instagram.com/ryleyheppner/ For all collaboration requests (sponsorships, speaking etc.) go to: https://www.ryleyheppner.com/collaboration

 Episodes